 Chicken Eggs & Hair Growth

-How egg yolks aid in hair growth:
+How egg yolks aid in the growth of hair:

 It is through insulin growth factor-1 receptor activation-induced hypoxia-inducible factor-1α transcription pathway that VEGF expression is induced by the water-soluble peptides

 The water-soluble egg yolk peptide was then named “hair growth peptide (HGP)”

 Will These Findings Benefit Both Males and Females?

 The simple answer is…Yes!
 According to the study, there are two types of baldness and they are known as androgenic and nonandrogenic.
 In women, it is not necessarily clear what role androgen plays in the hair loss of female patients.
 However, in male patients, there is a strong tie between androgen and hair loss.
 Because the function of HGP is not related to androgen, it will not affect men and women in a different manner.

 This is a significant finding for both male and female patients who experience hair loss.
 When used in addition to the latest hair transplantation and hair restoration techniques, the possibilities are endless.
 It is a relatively inexpensive treatment option, or transplant enhancer, with no side effects for the patient if used properly!

 It should be noted that, although the study does show some promise for treating hair loss in the future, additional studies will need to be conducted in the future to support this evidence before it can be recommended as an effective alternative treatment to minoxidil.